Getting started with the UI¶

 Click the Plus (+) icon to add a new Data Source (see Mark 1 below).

-In the window that opens, click on the Remote URL tab (see Mark 1 below) and paste the following URL into the text box (see Mark 2 below).
+csv is selected (see Mark 1 below), and then paste the following URL into the text box (see Mark 2 below).

 On the next screen you can give the Data Source a name & description (see Mark 1 below).
 You can also see a preview of the schema & data (see Mark 2 below).